hradet/Genesys.jl/README.md

   - Open Loop Feedback Control (OLFC) - OLFC with a single scenario is equivalent to MPC...

 # Example
-We provide a simple example with the dummy controller and designer.
+We provide a simple example with the rule-based controller and metaheuristic designer.

 ```Julia
 # Load packages